isiddey/justthecodes/README.md

-# justthecodes
+#Just the Codes
-Collection of random codes and algorithms
+Collection of random codes and algorithms from various sources.